tsukudabuddha/PhotoManager/README.md

 ## What is this?
 This is a simple SwiftUI macOS app that I'm building in order to replace LightRoom (initally just for my needs).
 I'm currently focused on optimizing my RAW+JPEG Photography workflow and keeping my photo library organized.

+## General Workflow Using Photos + PhotoManager
+1. Offload photos from camera using PhotoManager
+2. Import folder into Photos
+3. Curate library at leiusre via iOS or mac device.
+Photo backups on local storage w/ PhotoManager file structure

 ## V0
 ### Features
 * Quick Import